 4.Culinary Experiences and Special Diet Options Included

 With attendees craving top-notch culinary experiences and more demand for special diets, it’s time to take a fresh look at cruise ship dining.
 Boring buffets and bland menu options at sea are a thing of the past.
 Interactive culinary experiences, celebrity chefs, destination-inspired menus, dining under the stars, onboard culinary centers and gourmet explorer tours are just a few of the offerings being served up to groups during incentive cruises.
-See Best New Cruise Food Experiences for Groups (pictured right: Culinary Arts Center on premium Oceania ship)
+(Pictured right: Culinary Arts Center on premium Oceania ship)

 5.Cost Savings & Ease of Planning